peofori/peofori.github.io/_pages/about.md

 **Hi, welcome to my webpage!**

 Pamela E. Ofori is a **[PhD Candidate](https://www.phd.eco.uninsubria.it/methods-and-models-for-economic-decisions/phd-students/)** in Economics at the [University of Insubria](https://www.uninsubria.eu/) in Varese, Italy.
-During the 2024–2025 academic year, I was a visiting researcher at the [University of Granada](https://www.ugr.es/en) and the [Schumpeter Center for Research on Socio-Economic Change](https://www.jsec.uni-jena.de/en) at the University of Jena, respectively.
+During the 2024–2025 academic year, she was a visiting researcher at the [University of Granada](https://www.ugr.es/en) and the [Schumpeter Center for Research on Socio-Economic Change](https://www.jsec.uni-jena.de/en) at the University of Jena, respectively.
+Pamela’s research interests lie at the intersection of Data Science, Economics of

-She holds a Bachelor of Science degree in Mathematics with Economics from the University of Cape Coast (Ghana); a Master of Science in Economics from the University of Granada (Spain); and a Dual Master of Science degree in Global Entrepreneurship, Economics, and Management from the University of Insubria (Italy) and Friedrich Schiller University Jena (Germany).

-Pamela’s research interests lie at the intersection of Data Science, Economics of Innovation, Environmental Economics, and Development Economics, with a sec- ondary focus on gender studies.
-Prior to her doctoral studies, she served as a Research Assistant at the School of Economics, University of Cape Coast, and completed a Project Internship in Yaounde, Cameroon, with the Association for Promoting Women in Research and Development in Africa (ASPROWORDA).
+Innovation, Environmental Economics, and Development Economics, with a secondary focus on gender studies.

 Pamela currently works with the World Bank Group’s Country Office in Equatorial Guinea as a WBG Africa Fellow, where she supports the preparation of the World Bank